 May 12, 2024

-Although this seems to be an extreme case, flaunt and ostentation are not uncommon in tango.
-In our contemporary culture, where gaudiness and pretense abound, it's important for tango enthusiasts to resist the urge to show off and instead focus on what truly matters: the music and the connection with the partner.
+Though this may represent an extreme example, the tendency toward ostentation is not uncommon in tango.
+In a modern culture often enamored with gaudiness and pretense, it is vital for tango enthusiasts to resist the urge to show off.
+Instead, they should focus on what truly matters: the music, the emotion, and the connection with their partner.
 By keeping things simple, minimizing the frills, and sticking to simple steps, dancers can create a tango experience that is much more intimate, soulful and satisfying.
-After all, it's not about putting on a show - it's about sharing a moment, heart to heart.
-(See Embracing Elegance.)
+After all, it's not about putting on a show - it's about sharing a moment, heart to heart (see Embracing Elegance).

 No comments: